heart disease and hair loss

 Heart disease usually affects more men than women.
 Regardless of your gender, it’s still important to be aware of certain signs and symptoms that you can experience.
 You might be surprised to know that hair loss specifically occurs at the crown of the head.
 This is called vertex hair loss.
 Vertex hair loss can indicate an underlying heart condition.

-Cardiovascular disease is one of the top killers in the U.S. Sometimes, symptoms don’t appear until late stages of the condition.
-We all need to stay vigilant and keep all factors in mind when dealing with heart disease – including issues such as high blood pressure and cholesterol levels, family history, and yes, even hair loss.
+Hair loss and heart disease may seem unrelated, but studies have found a potential connection between the two.
+Hair loss is a common condition that affects millions of people worldwide.
+It can be caused by various factors such as genetics, hormonal changes, and certain medical conditions.
+On the other hand, Cardiovascular disease is one of the top killers in the U.S. Sometimes, symptoms don’t appear until the late stages of the condition.
+We all need to stay vigilant and keep all factors in mind when dealing with heart conditions – including issues such as high blood pressure and cholesterol levels, family history, and, yes, even hair loss.

-So if your hair is unusually thinning out, and you’re at high risk for heart disease, consult a cardiologist before researching hair regrowth products and tips on how to grow hair faster.
+So, if your hair is unusually thinning and you’re at high risk for coronary heart disease, consult a cardiologist before researching hair regrowth products and tips on how to grow hair faster.
 The last thing you want to do is try to mask a problem instead of addressing the cause.

 So why is hair loss related to heart disease?
 And what can you do to specifically improve your health – and your hair’s?